 The business part

 Myself and Roar Eliassen, and our trusted accountant

 I am an illustrator & small business owner from Bergen, Norway.
-Besides running my own shop & studio and making stuff happen at Bryggen, I work as an illustrator for organizations, publishing houses and magazines, and co-host "Hagetid" at TV2.
+Besides running my own shop & studio and making stuff happen at Bryggen, I work as an illustrator for organizations, publishing houses, stage shows and magazines.

 Illustration have always been my passion, and even if I have a long list of studies within the field of visual art and design, my career is a result of the combination of studies in school, personal studies, the people I've worked with, and the love of the trade.

 So if you really want to see what experience I have, not just a list of schools and customers, have a look at my work projects.
 And of course my side projects Trolldomsakademiet, Jul på Bryggen and Piratfestivalen

 Here is a list of articles about me and my work, and collaborations I have participated in:Bergens Tidende Sept 2014 about my shop and local businesses at Bryggen in Bergen.

 I went to several different art schools and classes, and I'm still doing courses to develop what I do.
 I don't think there is one magical straight line to anyone's education, and I don't know that many artists that actually do what their papers say they are trained in.
 I have a BA in motion graphics, but I only do that as a side project now.
 I run a shop and a business with five employees, that was definitely not something I learned in school.
 I did printmaking, bookbinding, motion graphics and graphic design, and the illustration part is something I shaped from all this, in addition to hours and hours of study outside of school.

 Usually I get an email from a publishing house, magazine, journalist or similar, that like what I do and would like to talk more about a project they have in mind.
 Then they have usually found my work online or seen other things I've done.